Goal-oriented Communication for Fast and Robust Robotic Fault Detection and Recovery: System Model and Problem Formulation

 \subsection{Channel Model}

-We model the wireless channel between the UE and edge server as Nakagami-$m$ fading with fading power gain $g$ to simulate industrial wireless settings.
-The probability density function of the channel fading power gain $g$ is
+{We model the wireless channel between the UE and edge server as Nakagami-$m$ fading with fading power gain $g$ to simulate industrial wireless settings as it can characterise a wide range of fading models (e.g., Rayleigh and Rician fading), which enables more robust simulations that can model the dynamic small-scale fading caused by interference, obstacles, and movement within the industrial environment.} The probability density function of the channel fading power gain $g$ is

 where $\Gamma(m)$, $m$ and $\Omega$ are the Gamma function, shape parameter, and scale parameter, respectively.
 We also assume packets experience in-factory Non-Line-of-Sight path loss \cite{3gpp38901}